Did you know that the U.S. is a center of desert farming?

 Examples of planned reuse include agricultural and landscape irrigation, industrial process water, potable water supplies, and groundwater supply management.

-What are the uses for recycled water?
+What are the uses of recycled water?

 - Irrigation for agriculture